 Military & Overseas

-This is an official notice of the General and Special Elections to be conducted in the Commonwealth of Virginia on November 2, 2021.
+This is an official notice of the Primary Elections to be conducted in the Commonwealth of Virginia on March 5, 2024.
 If you are an absent military or overseas citizen eligible to vote in state and local elections, you may register to vote and submit an absentee ballot application electronically for a specific election or any elections up through the next year using the Department of Elections voter registration portal.
 Please note that a driver’s license or identification card issued by the Virginia DMV is required to complete the process paperlessly.
 If you do not have a DMV-issued ID, you may also apply by using the federal postcard application (FPCA), available at www.fvap.gov.
-You can submit your FPCA by scanned email attachment to email@example.com or via fax to (804) 371-0194.
+You can submit your FPCA by scanned email attachment to firstname.lastname@example.org or via fax to (804) 371-0194.
 Detailed instructions are provided in the Virginia Voting Assistance Guide.
-FPCA’s are valid for all elections in the calendar year in which they are submitted and must be renewed annually.
+FPCA’s are valid for all elections in the calendar year in which they are submitted and through the end of the next calendar year.

 If you do not receive your state ballot in time, you may vote using a Federal Write-In Absentee Ballot (FWAB), available at www.fvap.gov.
 You can identify all of the state, local offices and, if applicable, ballot measures that, as of this date, are expected to be on the ballot by visiting the Candidate Lists and visit ELECT's Citizen Portal to view your voter registration status.

 Federal Post Card Application (FPCA) and Federal Voting Assistance Program (FVAP)

 Active duty uniformed-service (and qualifying spouse or dependents) and overseas citizens are permitted to receive the ballot via email upon request.
 For more information, view our Guidelines for Voters that Request E-mail Ballots (.pdf) or contact your local elections office.